 How to Nail It Step-by-Step

-Heat a large skillet or griddle over medium heat.
-Not medium-high – just medium.
-Gluten-free batters are finicky about heat, and you don’t want the outside burning while the inside stays raw.
+Heat a large skillet or griddle over medium heat, just medium, not medium-high.
+Gluten-free batters can be a little temperamental, so you don’t want the outside cooking too fast while the inside stays raw.
+A steady, moderate heat gives you perfectly cooked pancakes every time.

-Whisk together your flour blend, sugar, baking powder, and salt in a big bowl.
-If your flour looks clumpy, give it a quick sift.
-No one wants lumpy pancakes.
+In a big bowl, whisk together your gluten-free flour blend, sugar, baking powder, and salt.
+If the flour looks clumpy, give it a quick sift.
+Smooth, even dry ingredients are the secret to light, fluffy pancakes, no one likes lumpy bites!

-In a separate bowl or large measuring cup, whisk the milk, eggs, melted butter, and vanilla until smooth.
-Make sure that butter isn’t too hot – you don’t want scrambled eggs in your pancake batter.
+In a separate bowl or large measuring cup, whisk together the milk, eggs, melted butter, and vanilla until smooth.
+Make sure the melted butter isn’t too hot, otherwise, you risk scrambled eggs sneaking into your pancake batter.
+The goal is silky, cohesive batter that cooks evenly.

 Pour the wet ingredients into the dry and stir just until combined.
-This is where people mess up – don’t overmix!
-It should look a little lumpy and rough.
-That’s perfect.
+This is the tricky part, don’t overmix!
+The batter should look a little lumpy and rough, and that’s exactly what you want.
+Overmixing can make your pancakes dense, so resist the urge to smooth it out completely.

-Grease your pan lightly and pour about ¼ cup of batter per pancake.
-Cook for 2-3 minutes until you see bubbles forming and the edges look set.
-The bottom should be golden brown.
+Lightly grease your pan, then pour about ¼ cup of batter per pancake.
+Cook for 2–3 minutes until bubbles form on the surface and the edges look set.
+The bottom should be a beautiful golden brown before flipping.
+Repeat with the remaining batter for a stack of perfect, gluten-free pancakes.

-Gluten free pancakes can be a bit more delicate, so use a thin spatula and support them well.
-Cook another 1-2 minutes until the second side matches the first.
+Gluten-free pancakes can be a little more delicate than their traditional counterparts, so use a thin spatula and support each pancake as you flip it.
+Cook for another 1–2 minutes until the second side is golden brown and matches the first.
+Handle them gently, and you’ll have perfect, fluffy pancakes every time.

 Don’t Skip This